dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 At the time of writing, there are over [1370 models](https://huggingface.co/timm) available in timm.
 Any of which can be used in this post.

 ### 🔧 Load and Infer
-Let's load one of the top performing models from the timm [leaderboard](https://huggingface.co/spaces/timm/leaderboard) - the `eva02_large_patch14_448.mim_m38m_ft_in22k_in1k` model.
+To prove my point in the motivation section, let's load the top performing models from the timm [leaderboard](https://huggingface.co/spaces/timm/leaderboard) - the `eva02_large_patch14_448.mim_m38m_ft_in22k_in1k` model.

 {{< figure_autoresize src="eva_timm.png" width="auto" align="center" caption="EVA02 Large Patch14 448 accuracy vs inference speed on the TIMM leaderboard." >}}

+The plot above shows the accuracy vs inference speed for the EVA02 model.

-If you look closely, the EVA02 model achieves top ImageNet accuracy (90.05% top-1, 99.06% top-5) but lags in speed compared to other models on the leaderboard.
+Look closely, the EVA02 model achieves top ImageNet accuracy (90.05% top-1, 99.06% top-5) but is lags in speed.
 Check out the model on the TIMM leaderboard [here](https://huggingface.co/spaces/timm/leaderboard).

-So let's get the model on our local machine and run some inference.
+So let's get the EVA02 model on our local machine.

 ```python
 import timm